Our Mission, Beliefs, and Values

 Rooted in the Catholic faith and charism of Mercy, Gwynedd Mercy Academy High School educates, inspires, and empowers young women to be merciful in spirit, innovative in thought, and courageous in leadership.

-Positive moral and religious values are fundamental to personal growth, social responsibility and global awareness.
+• Positive moral and Catholic values are fundamental to personal growth, social responsibility and global competency.

-The goal of education is to develop and nurture the whole person: intellectually, spiritually, morally, physically, emotionally and socially.
+• Gwynedd develops and nurtures the whole person: intellectually, spiritually, morally, physically, emotionally, and socially.

-Each student succeeds in a supportive educational environment that encourages her distinct abilities, talents and interests.
+• Each student succeeds in a supportive environment that encourages development of her distinct abilities, talents, and interests.

 Educational Philosophy Statement

 Gwynedd Mercy Academy High School, founded in 1861, an independent Catholic college preparatory school for young women, is part of a long and rich history of education.
 While it is a member of a global network of schools, Mercy Education System of the Americas, the school’s roots are steeped in the educational ministry of Catherine McAuley, the founder of the Sisters of Mercy.
 A visionary leader, Catherine McAuley was keenly aware that education is the key to empowering women to make a difference in the world and affect social change.
 This belief continues to inspire the core mission of Gwynedd Mercy Academy High School as it nurtures highly competent and deeply compassionate leaders ready to serve the needs of a twenty-first century world.

 Preparing students for this important role necessitates the promotion of academic excellence in an environment that fosters the development of the whole person; spiritually, intellectually, physically and emotionally.
 A complex, ever-changing and diverse world requires educational programs at various levels (co-curricular and extra-curricular) which educate, inspire and empower each young woman to think critically, to act with compassion, and to recognize, affirm and respect both her unique abilities and talents as well as the talents and abilities of each and every person.